Many of the discussions held during the Festival of Research have been recorded. Look for the link in the right hand column.

 12.00 – 12.30

-The First Minister of Wales Mark Drakeford and the Executive Chair of the BBSRC Professor Melanie Welham join a panel to discuss the challenges of climate change and COP26.
+The First Minister of Wales Mark Drakeford and the Executive Chair of the BBSRC Professor Melanie Welham respond to questions and discuss the challenges of climate change and COP26.
+The session is chaired by journalist and Aberystwyth University Honorary Fellow Betsan Powys.

 Friday 22 October 2021